ART 105 Introduction to Studio Art (4) (A)

 ART 208 Photography I (4) (A)

 Explores photography as an art form.
-Topics include the control of basic camera functions, digital media, composition, artistic techniques, and laws impacting the use of photos.
-Students must supply a digital camera with manual control options.
-Students are responsible for the commercial development of all prints.
-Studio course.
+Topics include the control of digital camera functions, composition, artistic techniques, and laws impacting the use of photos.
+Students must supply a digital camera and are responsible for the commercial development of all prints.
+Offered each semester.

 ART 209 Sculpture I (4) (A)

 Explores the possibilities of sculptural form and three-dimensional problem solving through materials such as cardboard, paper, clay, plaster, wood, wax, etc. Emphasis is placed on understanding three-dimensional concepts of relief and sculpture-in-the-round through carving, modeling, and constructing.
-Studio course.
 Lab fee.
+Offered intermittenly.

 ART 213 Ceramics I (4) (A)

-Structured to provide an introduction to ceramic art production, balanced with ceramic art history, criticism, and aesthetics.
-Course topics include the development of techniques for hand-building and throwing on the potter's wheel, clay and glaze preparation, glazing, and kiln firing.
+Provides an introduction to ceramic art production, balanced with ceramic art history, criticism, and aesthetics.
+Includes techniques for hand-building and throwing on the potter's wheel, clay and glaze preparation, glazing, and kiln firing.
 Provides students of all skill levels with a solid foundation in ceramics.
-Studio course.
 Lab fee.
 Offered each semester.

 ART 303 Graphic Design (4)

 Introduction to the tools, methods, principles and practice of graphic design.
-Topics include visual communication, the use of type, the importance of visual research, communicating with vendors, clients and audiences, and the efficient use of graphics software.
+Covers visual communication, the use of type, the importance of visual research, communicating with vendors, clients and audiences, and the efficient use of graphics software.
 Students create an entry-level, interview-quality portfolio.
-Prerequisite: ART 101, 204, or consent.
+Prerequisite: ART 204 or consent.
 Lab fee.

 ART 304 Digital Art II (4)

-Explores the computer as a tool for personal expression and production of artworks.
-Projects concentrate on the effective use of composition and color in original digital works.
-Topics include intermediate software features, web-based portfolios, and animation.
+Explores digital tools for personal expression and art production.
+Concentrates on the effective use of composition and color.
+Covers intermediate software features, web-based portfolios, and animation.
 Lab fee.
-Prerequisite: ART 101, 204, or consent.
-Studio course.
-Lab fee.
+Prerequisite: ART 204 or consent.

 ART 305 Drawing II (4)